Logoi-Linguistics/Logoi-Linguistics/README.md

 ; -> 212

 ;
-; 'alert!/String'
+; alert!/String
-; is an ImpureFunction that displays a String in the browser's popup/dialogue box.
+; is an ImpureFunction/1 that displays a String in the browser's popup/alert/dialogue box.
 ;

 alert!/String